 This content is provided by Chambers.
 Learn more about our methodology

-What the team is known for Recognised for its consummate ability to manage a wide variety of complex restructuring and insolvency mandates for an impressive portfolio of financial advisers, private equity firms and major hedge funds.
+What the team is known for Respected practice recognised for its consummate ability to manage a wide variety of complex restructuring and insolvency mandates for an impressive portfolio of financial advisers, private equity firms and major hedge funds.
 Offers strong national coverage with offices in Calgary, Montréal and Toronto.
 The firm has an impressive track record acting for debtors and court-appointed monitors on CCAA filings, and is active in both high-end and mid-market transactions.
-Increasingly involved in bondholder mandates and retail insolvency matters.
+Notable presence acting for lenders on high-profile insolvency proceedings.
+Has experience handling bondholder mandates and retail insolvency matters.